I’m a big believer in the value of quality coaching, especially when it comes to learning—and training for—a sport as complex as climbing.

 Obviously, vast climbing experience (a decade or more) and having climbed at a relatively high grade is important.
 Equally important, however, are analytical skills, being well-versed in coaching techniques (technical, tactical, and mental), and a strong interest in reading and applying research (both climbing and non-climbing).
 Experience at coaching climbers of varying age and ability is certainly a plus.
 If you can find a coach possessing all of the above qualities, then don’t hesitate to hire this person for an assessment and exercise prescription.
 It will do your climbing good!

 Coach Eric Hörst

-As exemplified by this Web site, Eric has written extensively on the subject of training for climbing, including eight books (with many foreign translations), more than 100 magazine articles, and one research paper on climbing performance (co-authored with Dr. Fleming).
-In aggregate, Eric’s three decades of climbing and coaching experience makes him one of the most knowledgeable coaches on the planet.
+As exemplified by this Web site, Eric has written extensively on the subject of training for climbing, including eight books (with many foreign translations), more than 100 magazine articles, and one research paper on climbing performance, as well as recording videos and podcasts with millions of downloads.
+In aggregate, Eric’s more than four decades of climbing and coaching experience makes him one of the most knowledgeable climbing coaches on the planet.

 Eric is available for a limited number of speaking engagements, and he accepts just a small number of new training clients each season.